dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 <a name="1.6" />
 ### 1.6 Create macros for the variables stored in the `dataLayer` in in the GTM UI

-Passing data into GTM via the `dataLayer` is great - but to get any value from that data, we need to be able to pass it on to the tags that GTM manages, including Snowplow.
+Passing data into GTM via the `dataLayer` is great - but to get any value from that data, we need to be able to pass it on to the tags that GTM manages, including DreamFactory.

 Doing so is simple, if a little time consuming.
 For every top-level data field passed into GTM (e.g. `products`, `videoId` etc.), we need to create a `dataLayer` macro in GTM.
 The value of this macro will be set when the value is passed into the `dataLayer`, and we'll be able to pass the macros into any tags that are setup in GTM.
-(Instructions on how to do this for Snowplow tags will be given in the section on [integrating Snowplow] (#snowplow-setup) below.)
+(Instructions on how to do this for DreamFactory tags will be given in the section on [integrating DreamFactory] (#dreamfactory-setup) below.)

 To create a new macro in GTM, click on the **Create Macro** button on the top right of the GTM screen (when you are logged into you account and container):

 [[/setup-guide/images/gtm/create-macro-1.png]]

 Give your macro an appropriate name.
 For simplicity, we always use the same name used in the `dataLayer`, although that is not a requirement.
 From the **Macro Type** dropdown, select **Data Layer Variable**.
 Then enter the name of the variable, exactly as used in the HTML / Javascript.
 (This is case sensitive.)

 [[/setup-guide/images/gtm/create-macro-2.png]]